The Fair Housing Program at the Disability Law Center

 • Help individuals who feel they have been discriminated against file a housing discrimination complaint Utah AntiDiscrimination and Labor Division (UALD).

-• Promote diversity in the sale, or rental, of housing units.
+• Promote equality in the sale, or rental, of housing units.

 • Decrease barriers to housing, jobs, and transportation for people with disabilities.